 “Structure influences behaviour.”Peter Senge, The Fifth Discipline

-How did Ed change his primary life structure, shift from oscillating to integrating, and create the success he’d so longed for?
+Ed changed his primary life structure, shifted from oscillating between competing results, and created the success he’d so longed for.

 As well as spending five years in psychoanalysis, he’d spent over $20,000 attending motivational sessions with Anthony Robbins, Jay Levinson, Tom Peters, and others.

 When conventional approaches failed, he’d turned to energy work, group work, bodywork, and spirit work.

 He’d been rubbed and Rolfed.
 He’d chanted and channeled.
 He’d meditated, listened to tapes, visualized, and done affirmations.

 Or, rather, as Ed put it, “it all worked, but only for a short while.
 I feel like I’m on a tire swing.
 Putting in time, energy and money, but never going anywhere and staying there.”

 Ed made changes, but soon slipped back into old habits.